PAY RANGE: EP13

-This is public information and promotional work at the intermediate level.† Employees in this class prepare promotional and informational materials.
-Employees in this class assist in implementing communications with the goal of enhancing the image of the City of Philadelphia and its departments and agencies, the Office of City Representative and affiliated programs locally, regionally, nationally and internationally.
+This is public information and promotional work at the intermediate level in an operating department or the Office of the City Representative.
+Employees in this class prepare promotional and informational materials.
+Employees in this class assist in implementing communications with the goal of enhancing the image of the City of Philadelphia and its departments and agencies and affiliated programs locally, regionally, nationally and internationally.
 A successful candidate will participate with promoting internal and external communications.
 A progressively expanding range and complexity of projects with a gradual increase in the level of responsibility is assigned as employees gain experience in the work.
-Work is performed under the supervision of a technical superior and / or the City Representative.
+Work is performed under the supervision of a technical superior.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)